slazav/device2/Readme.md

 Supported commands:

-* `get_log_level` -- Get logging level of the server (0 - no messages, 1 -
+* `log_level` -- If argument is non-empty, set logging level of the server (0 - no messages, 1 - server messages,  2 - connections,
-server messages,  2 - connections, 3 - communications with devices).
+3 - communications with devices) and return new value.
+If argument is empty return current value of logging level.

-* `set_log_level` -- Set logging lavel.
+* `set_log_level` -- Set logging level.
 Argument is integer.

 * `devices` -- Show list of all known devices.